tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Something_terrible_happened_today_PART_4.md

 **HAILEY:** Honestly, I could not care less.
 I just wanna have a break from... everything that's happened.

-**SOPHIA:** Yeah, that- that'd be nice.We were all silent for a moment.
+**SOPHIA:** Yeah, that- that'd be nice.

+We were all silent for a moment.
 It felt peaceful, for once.

+We decided to set up a campfire, as Tom had suggested.

+And he was right; the fire didn't emit smoke, but it did eminate an unusual amount of light.

 **ME:** How did it come to this?
 All this ghost-hunting nonsense?